 6. Use the Right Paint and Primer

 Different paints and primers are designed for different surfaces.
 Some are designed for concrete surfaces while others are designed for wooden surfaces.
-Using a wrong paint or primer can lead to bonding issues which are well known to cause the peeling problem.
+Using the wrong paint or primer can lead to bonding issues which are well known to cause the peeling problem.

 It is therefore important to choose the right paint and primer for your walls or ceilings.
 If you find it difficult to make the right choice, you may need to get help from a professional painter.
 Personally, I recommend oil-based or latex-based paints and primers for concrete surfaces.

 7. Employ the Right Painting Methods

 According to my own researches, poor painting methods and practices are a major cause of peeling paint.
 Some practices like using wrong brushes and applying thin layers contribute greatly to this problem.

 If you are painting a rough concrete surface, you need a brush or roller with thicker bristles.
 If the surface is smooth and you are using an oil-based paint, you need a brush or roller with thinner bristles.

 Many brushes have been manufactured, but most of them are not reliable - they break or the bristles detach in a short time.
 If you are looking for a durable brush, I would recommend that you go for the Purdy Brush 3 Pack.
 I have been using these brushes for more than 2 years and they have never shown any signs of breaking or wearing out.
 The super-strong brushes come with a high-quality solid wood handle, nylon/poly blend bristles, and chemically angled and tapered filament tips.
 They are great for interior/exterior use and work with all kinds of paints and primers.